hectcastro/mcp_mlb_statsapi/README.md

 ## License

 This MCP server is licensed under the MIT License.
 This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
 For more details, please see the LICENSE file in the project repository.

+## References

+This project utilizes the following external libraries and resources:

+* **MLB-StatsAPI:**  [https://github.com/toddrob99/MLB-StatsAPI](https://github.com/toddrob99/MLB-StatsAPI) -  A Python library providing access to the MLB Stats API.
+This project relies heavily on `mlb-statsapi` for data retrieval.